ossillate-inc/KCVEPruner/README.md

 python3 measure.py <path-to-kernel-CVEs.csv> --kernel-source <path-to-linux-source> --kernel-build <path-to-linux-build> --output-dir cve_compiled_results
 ```

-# Feedback and contrributions welcome
+# Feedback and contributions welcome

 This is a work in progress and we welcome any feedback and code contributions.